Deposition Notice Template, Free Download 2026

 Serve the Notice on All Parties

 Serve the deposition notice on all parties in the action, not just the deponent.
-For non-party deponents, also prepare and serve a subpoena under Rule 45 compelling their attendance.
-File a proof of service with the court documenting that notice was provided to all parties.
+For non-party deponents, also prepare and serve a subpoena template under Rule 45 compelling their attendance.
+File a proof of service template with the court documenting that notice was provided to all parties.

 5